patnorris/DecentralizedAIonIC/src/canister_creation_canister/README.md

 dfx canister call canister_creation_canister amiController

 # To test knowledgebase canister creation
+dfx canister call canister_creation_canister testCreateKnowledgebaseCanister
+# To test backend canister creation
-dfx canister call canister_creation_canister testCreateCanister
+dfx canister call canister_creation_canister testCreateBackendCanister

-## Call endpoints on created control canister
+## Call endpoints on created knowledgebase canister
-## Note: use newCanisterId printed by testCreateCanister
+## Note: use newCanisterId printed by testCreateKnowledgebaseCanister
 dfx canister call b77ix-eeaaa-aaaaa-qaada-cai size dfx canister call b77ix-eeaaa-aaaaa-qaada-cai check_cycles_and_topup

 Also see tests in arcmindvectordb/interact/

+## Call endpoints on created backend canister
+## Note: use newCanisterId printed by testCreateBackendCanister

 # ----be carefull with these START ---
 ## In case the knowledgebase canister wasm has to be reset (use with caution):